apache/nuttx/configs/README.txt

 		  TOPDIR is the full path to the NuttX directory.
 It can be used, for example, to include makefile fragments (e.g., .config or Make.defs) or to set up include file paths.

+	Two-pass build options.
+If the 2 pass build option is selected, then these options configure the make system build a extra link object.
+This link object is assumed to be an incremental (relative) link object, but could be a static library (archive) (some modification to this Makefile would be required if CONFIG_PASS1_OBJECT is an archive).
+Pass 1 1ncremental (relative) link objects should be put into the processor-specific source directory (where other link objects will be created).
+If the pass1 obect is an archive, it could go anywhere.

+		CONFIG_BUILD_2PASS - Enables the two pass build options.

+	When the two pass build option is enabled, the following also apply:

+		CONFIG_PASS1_OBJECT - The name of the first pass object.
+		CONFIG_PASS1_BUILDIR - The path, relative to the top NuttX build directory to directory that contains the Makefile to build the first pass object.
+The Makefile must support the following targets:
+		  - The special target arch/$(CONFIG_ARCH)/src/$(CONFIG_PASS1_OBJECT)
+		  - and the usual depend, clean, and distclean targets.

+	General OS setup

 		CONFIG_DEBUG - enables built-in debug options
 		CONFIG_DEBUG_VERBOSE - enables verbose debug output